O1ahmad/ansible-role-prometheus/README.md

   ##### :rule_files

 `[prometheus_config:] rule_files: <list>` (**default**: see `defaults/main.yml`)
-- specifies a list of globs indicating file names and paths.
+- specifies a list of globs indicating file names and paths

 Rules and alerts are read from all matching files.
 Rules fall into one of two categories: recording and alerting.
 See [here](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) for details surrounding recording rules and [here](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) for details surrounding alerting rules.

 ##### Example